Ministry-of-Silly-Scripts/codewars-js-order/NOTES.md

     - it should return the number embedded in the string as integer ✅
 - it should return "Word1 Word2" for input "Word2 Word1" ✅
 - refactored second loop: use `join` ✅
+- it should return "Fo1r the2 g3ood 4of th5e pe6ople" for input "4of Fo1r pe6ople g3ood th5e the2" ✅